Carthus

 Generates a large, black flame in hand.

-It is said that the black flames produced from the Abyss don’t produce a shadow, and that nobody knows.
-That it is the fire of humanity.
+It is said that the black flames produced from the Abyss don’t bear a shadow, and that no one will be separated from them.
+“That is the fire of humanity.”

 After familiarizing himself with the Abyss, Wolnir discovered dark pyromancies, the description for Black Serpent indicating it to be the first of such spells.
 Fans may recognize this pyromancy as a Dark version to DS2’s Fire Snake pyromancy created by Eygil, onetime overseer of Brume Tower.
-How convenient that the High Lord just so happened to recreate that spell with Dark magic, a spell which the magic caster had invented in the hopes of ultimately granting fire its own will — the very thing the Dark of humanity sparks in its flames, as the Black Serpent’s description points out.
+How convenient that the tryant just so happened to recreate that spell with Dark magic, a spell which the magic caster had invented in the hopes of ultimately granting fire its own will — the very thing the Dark of humanity sparks in its flames, as the Black Serpent’s description points out.
 In all likelihood, Wolnir took Eygil’s existing research at the tower, either directly or through his guest, and built upon it to its completion, using the knowledge of the Abyss his guest provided.
 Much like the Old Iron King whom Eygil served, the similarly belligerent and affluent High King sought to create living flames.
 And much like his predecessor, this came with its own share of problems.

 Pyromancy that High King Wolnir discovered in the Abyss.
 It became the beginning of the gravekeepers’ black pyromancies.